levkk/rwf/docs/docs/models/fetch-records.md

 ## Retrieve by primary key

-Retreiving a record by primary key method accepts an integer and returns a single row corresponding to where the value of the `id` column equals to the integer:
+Retrieving a record by primary key method accepts an integer and returns a single row corresponding to where the value of the `id` column equals to the integer:

 === "Rust"